 In her free time Dr. Denise loves to stay active.
 She enjoys playing co-ed ice hockey, golfing competitively, walking, gardening, travelling, and playing the stock market.
 Her two brown dogs, Buck and Baxter and cats Socksie, Fluffy and Tiny are always excited to help in the garden.
 Watching Buck gobble broccoli makes Denise smile every single day.

 Susan has worked in Veterinary Hospitals in the capacity of receptionist and hospital manager in California and Pennsylvania.
 She also has an extensive history of volunteering at diverse animal related organizations such as UC Davis, various animal shelters and rescues, therapy dog organizations, as well as the Association for Pet Loss and Bereavement; she has been a Certified Pet Loss Counselor since 2005.
 Through these experiences as well as as a dedicated pet owner, she has developed a special interest in pet loss and grief, and has become a passionate advocate for end of life care in the home setting.
 Susan joined The Good Life staff officially in 2018, but has helped on a volunteer basis since almost the beginning.
-She lovingly delivers the cremated remains of our patients back to their homes.
+She helps in appointment scheduling and also lovingly delivers the cremated remains of our patients back to their homes.

 Originally from the Bay area, Susan now lives in Port Orchard with her husband of 27 years and her four dogs.
 She enjoys training, grooming and loving her dogs, sewing, wild bird feeding, gardening, photography, photography, and visiting with family in Idaho and California.